AravindR7/AravindR7/README.md

 Here are some ideas to get you started:

-🔭 I’m currently working on ...Machine Learning and Natural Language Processing.
+- 🔭 I’m currently working on ...Machine Learning and Natural Language Processing.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
+NLP Projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 NLP and ML
 - 📫 How to reach me: ...aravindcrgowda@gmail.com